Page cover

 The increasing integration of AI tools into education may compromise students' development of independent reasoning abilities.

-Potential erosion of students' confidence in their own judgment when constantly comparing with AI outputs or when AI tools are not available
+• Potential erosion of students' confidence in their own judgement when constantly comparing with AI outputs or when AI tools are not available

 Decreased hands-on skills development